CenturyLinkCloud/mdw/docs/guides/MicroServicesCookbook.md

   ![xml formatter](images/importBasePackages.png)

 - After you click Next it'll take a few moments for Designer to locate the available packages.
-Once these are displayed, expand both the base and the hub packages and select the same MDW version as you did when creating the project.
+Once these are displayed, expand the base, db and hub packages and select the same MDW version as you did when creating the project.

   ![xml formatter](images/importBasePackages2.png)
 - Click Finish, and the packages will be downloaded and become visible in your Process Explorer project tree.